Miniature-Distributed-System/.github/profile/README.md

 ## Setup/Requirements

-- Ubuntu 20.04 or lower/Debian 9 or lower (due to mssql support issue on newer builds)
+- Ubuntu 20.04 or lower/Debian 9 or lower (this is due to `mssql` libs support issue on newer builds)
-- `mssql` library for MS SQL server (Look up online fourms for install guide) Note:- password and database name should match that of `configs.cpp` or you need to edit `configs.cpp`.
+- `mssql` library for MS SQL server (Look up online fourms for install guide) Note:- password and database name should match that of `configs.cpp` or you need to edit `configs.cpp` or during server start up else server won't initilize and will throw error.
-- `boost` libs (recommended to install 1.66 but latest will also work)
+- `boost` libs (recommended to install `1.66` but latest should work without any issues).
+- `sqlite3` libs for worker (This is no more being used and will be soon removed.
+We have moved to flatfile system).

 ## Build & Run
 - Download the source code.